Conduit-BTC/conduit-coffee/README.md

   dev cycle)
 - Nostr - Our receipt system includes a "Publish Receipt to Relay as DM" feature

+### Additional Tech

+#### frontend/

+- Zustand - Best dang React state manager out there
+- Tailwind - CSS Utility Classes

+#### server/

+- PrismaORM + PostgreSQL
+- WebSocket - Between client + server, and server-to-relay-pool
+- Docker - Both apps are Dockerized
+- Caddy - A Caddy webserver config is included, primarily for easy deployment to Railway
+- nostr-tools - Makes Nostr integration a breeze
+- pdf-kit - To generate PDF receipts

 ## Future Scope

-Today, this repo is a wonderful webwork of execution steps in desparate desire for a refactor.
-In the pursuit of feature development on a short timescale, several implementation patterns were implemented without best-case refactoring.
+Today, this repo is a wonderful webwork of execution steps, in which I greatly desire to refactor; several implementation patterns were implemented to work, and are awaiting best-case refactoring.
-There's some spaghetti; mind the dust.

 Our intention with conduit.coffee is to scrap the service/ and replace it with [C3: The Conduit Commerce Coordinator](https://github.com/Conduit-BTC/conduit-commerce-coordinator).